Comparison of birth control methods: Side effects

 Different forms of birth control have different potential side effects.
 Not all, or even most, users will experience side effects from a method.

-The less effective the method, the greater the risk of the side effects associated with pregnancy.
+The less effective the method, the greater the risk of pregnancy, and the side effects associated with pregnancy.

-Minimal or no other side effects are possible with coitus interruptus, fertility awareness-based, and LAM.
+Minimal or no side effects occur with coitus interruptus, fertility awareness-based, and LAM.
 Some forms of periodic abstinence encourage examination of the cervix; insertion of the fingers into the vagina to perform this examination may cause changes in the vaginal environment.
 Following the rules for LAM may delay a woman's first post-partum menstruation beyond what would be expected from different breastfeeding practices.

 Barrier methods have a risk of allergic reactions.
 Users sensitive to latex may use barriers made of less allergenic materials - polyurethane condoms, or silicone diaphragms, for example.
 Barrier methods are also often combined with spermicides, which have possible side effects of genital irritation, vaginal infection, and urinary tract infection.

 Sterilization procedures are generally considered to have a low risk of side effects, though some persons and organizations disagree.
 Female sterilization is a more significant operation than vasectomy, and has greater risks; in industrialized nations, mortality is 4 per 100,000 tubal ligations, versus 0.1 per 100,000 vasectomies.

 After IUD insertion, users may experience irregular periods in the first 3–6 months with Mirena, and sometimes heavier periods and worse menstrual cramps with ParaGard.
 However, continuation rates are much higher with IUDs compared to non-long-acting methods.
 A positive characteristic of IUDs is that fertility and the ability to become pregnant returns quickly once the IUD is removed.

 Because of their systemic nature, hormonal methods have the largest number of possible side effects.
 Combined hormonal contraceptives contain estrogen and progestin hormones.
 They can come in formulations such as pills, vaginal rings, and transdermal patches.
 Most people who use combined hormonal contraception experience breakthrough bleeding within the first 3 months.
 Other common side effects include headaches, breast tenderness, and changes in mood.
 Side effects from hormonal contraceptives typically disappear over time (3-5 months) with consistent use.
-Less common effects of combined hormonal contraceptives include increasing the risk of deep vein thrombosis to 2 to 10 per 10 000 women per year and venous thrombotic events (see venous thrombosis) to 7 to 10 per 10,000 women per year.
+Less common effects of combined hormonal contraceptives include increasing the risk of deep vein thrombosis to 2-10 per 10,000 women per year and venous thrombotic events (see venous thrombosis) to 7-10 per 10,000 women per year.

 Hormonal contraceptives can come in multiple forms including injectables.
-Depot medroxyprogesterone acetate (DMPA), a progestin-only injectable, has been found to cause amenorrhea; however, the irregular bleeding pattern returns to normal over time.
+Depot medroxyprogesterone acetate (DMPA), a progestin-only injectable, has been found to cause amenorrhea (cessation of menstruation); however, the irregular bleeding pattern returns to normal over time.
 DMPA has also been associated with weight gain.
 Other side effects more commonly associated with progestin-only products include acne and hirsutism.
 Compared to combined hormonal contraceptives, progestin-only contraceptives typically produce a more regular bleeding pattern.